-Remember When You Were A Kid
+Remember What It Was Like When You Were A Kid

 Leaving stuff lying around and not cleaning up.

-No Distractions.
-They are a parent’s worst nightmare during communication.
+Distractions Are a parent’s worst nightmare during communication.

 It’s hard enough to get kids to listen on a regular basis.
 Throw in some distractions and you might as well kiss your communication bye-bye.
 Make sure you remove all distractions when having a talk with your child and especially when kids are doing homework, chores or cleaning up.

 One way to get kids to listen is to get them to talk

 Schedule a family meeting once a week so that other members of the family can share what they are feeling.
 Make sure everyone is on board and respectful, acknowledging one another.
-It’s a great tool for not only getting your child to open up, but teaching them to listen to others when they have something important to say.
+It’s a great tool for not only getting your child to open up but teaching them to listen to others when they have something important to say.

 Remember open and honest communication is important in any family.
 No matter what you are dealing with, you can do this as long as you do it together.